Avion9/moviesapp/README.md

 flutter packages get
 ```

-then, generate the web pages with:
+Although not really necessary, you can generate the web pages with:
 ```bash
 flutter build web
 ```